LewisBull2303/CL_PP5_Pawlio/README.md

 ### User Profile Page

-19. As a user, I can dd my profile picture so that other users can easily identify me
+19. As a user, I can add a profile picture so that other users can easily identify me
 20. As a User, I can view my users profile pictures so that I can identify other users
 21. As a user, I can update my picture and bio on my profile so that other users can see up to date information about me
 22. As a user, I can change the password to my account so that I can keep it secure